Waqarkhan-888/waqar-888/README.md

 # waqar-888
-looking forward to work more on github to upload more and more codes
+looking forward to work more on github to upload more and more codes on daily basis